home-assistant/home-assistant.io/source/_components/binary_sensor.hive.markdown

 ---

-The 'hive' binary sensor component integrates your Hive sensors into Home Assistant.
+The `hive` binary sensor component integrates your Hive sensors into Home Assistant.

-The Hive binary sensor component supports the following Hive products:
+The platform supports the following Hive products:

-- **Hive Window or Door Sensor**
+- Hive Window or Door Sensor
-- **Hive Motion Sensor**
+- Hive Motion Sensor

 <p class='note'>